openstack/rally/doc/source/quick_start/tutorial/step_6_aborting_load_generation_on_sla_failure.rst

 ============================================================

 Benchmarking pre-production and production OpenStack clouds is not a trivial task.
-From the one side it is important to reach the OpenStack cloud’s limits, from the other side the cloud shouldn't be damaged.
+From the one side it is important to reach the OpenStack cloud's limits, from the other side the cloud shouldn't be damaged.
 Rally aims to make this task as simple as possible.
 Since the very beginning Rally was able to generate enough load for any OpenStack cloud.
 Generating too big a load was the major